 Hospital for Special Surgery is the first designated National Medical Center of the United States Olympic Committee’s (USOC) National Medical Network.

-Andrea Tychanski is a Doctor of Physical Therapy, Certified Athletic Trainer, and certified strength and conditioning specialist with the James M. Benson Sports Rehabilitation Center at Hospital for Special Surgery.
+Andrea Papson is a Doctor of Physical Therapy, Certified Athletic Trainer, and certified strength and conditioning specialist with the James M. Benson Sports Rehabilitation Center at Hospital for Special Surgery.
 She was the Sports Physical Therapy Clinical Resident from January 2013-January 2014.